top of page

 80 Main Street, Southampton, NY 11968

-Originally built ca. 1686 as a dry goods store for John Woodruff Jr. (ca. 1650-1703), who was born in Southampton to early English settlers.
-Located adjacent to Woodruff's 17th-century dwelling, the gambrel-roofed shop was occupied by merchant Stephen Bouyer (1657-1730), a Huguenot from Havre, France.
-In 1728, the Woodruffs sold the shop to Francis Pelletreau (1697-1737), another Huguenot whose father was an acquaintance of Bouyer.
+This structure was originally built ca. 1686 as a dry goods store for John Woodruff Jr. (ca. 1650–1703), who was born in Southampton to early English settlers.
+Located adjacent to Woodruff's 17th-century dwelling, the small gambrel-framed shop was occupied by merchant Stephen Bouyer (1657–1730), a Huguenot from Havre, France.
+In 1728, the Woodruffs sold the shop to Francis Pelletreau (1697–1737), another Huguenot whose father was an acquaintance of Bouyer.
 Francis was a prosperous merchant active in the colonial whaling business.

-Over the next several decades the little building was occupied by a number of retail businesses until 1964, when it was willed to the Village of Southampton.
-In 1966, the structure was restored under the direction and patronage of Henry Francis du Pont (1880–1969), founder of the Winterthur Museum, in cooperation with the Southampton History Museum and Southampton Village.
-It reopened to the public as a historic site under the stewardship of the museum.
+Over the next several decades, the little building was occupied by retail businesses until 1964, when it was willed to the Village of Southampton.
+In 1966, the shop was restored under the direction and patronage of Henry Francis du Pont (1880–1969), founder of the Winterthur Museum, in cooperation with the Southampton History Museum and Southampton Village.
+It reopened to the public as a historic site under the stewardship of the Southampton History Museum.
 In the early 2000s, the museum launched an artist-in-residence program to revive the tradition of living craftsmanship within the space.

 Read more about the Pelletreau Silver Shop on our blog.